smarr/are-we-fast-yet/README.md

 For a description of the set of common language abstractions see [the *core* language](docs/core-language.md) document.

+The initial publication describing the project is [Cross-Language Compiler
+Benchmarking: Are We Fast Yet?][3] and can be cited as follows:

+  > Stefan Marr, Benoit Daloze, Hanspeter Mössenböck.
+2016.
+  > [Cross-Language Compiler Benchmarking: Are We Fast Yet?][4]
+  > In Proceedings of the 12th Symposium on Dynamic Languages (DLS '16).
+ACM.

 ##### Disclaimer: This is an Academic Project to Facilitate Research on Languages

 To facilitate research, the goal of this project is specifically to assess the